Happily Abby after: Wambach finds sober life, wedded bliss

 Last September, she came clean in her book ''Forward,'' a confessional memoir in which she said she abused vodka and pills, including Vicodin, Ambien and Adderall.

 ''I accepted who I was.
-I accepted the mistakes that I made,'' she said about the aftermath of both the arrest and the public confession. ''The No. 1 thing I could do for myself was to start loving myself again.
+I accepted the mistakes that I made,'' she told The Associated Press about the aftermath of both the arrest and the public confession. ''The No. 1 thing I could do for myself was to start loving myself again.
 The choice to do that saved my life.''

 Wambach is now sober and her life has been turned upside down - in a good way.
 During a book tour, she met another sober woman, Glennon Doyle Melton.